-If you’re moving to the UK to study medicine or to seek a doctors job, you will be required to take an English language exam which will enable you to register with the GMC (General Medical Council) and take the PLAB tests.
+If you’re moving to the UK to study medicine or to seek a doctors job, you will be required to complete an English language testing exam which will enable you to register with the GMC (General Medical Council) and take the PLAB tests.

 There are two exam options and medical professionals are often unsure whether they should take; IELTS (International English Language Testing System) or OET (Occupational English Test).
 Both tests assess for reading, listening, writing and speaking and are marked on a grading system.

 To pass the IELTS exam, an overall score of 7.5 must be achieved, with a minimum of 7.0 in each of the test areas.
 You’ll need to achieve a minimum grade B or a points score of 350 across all test areas to pass the OET exam.

 From September 2018, the scoring system for the IELTS and OET is as follows: